 Your heart needs an uninterrupted supply of blood to function as it should.
 If your heart can’t get the blood it needs, you could suffer a heart attack.
 Chronic total occlusion (CTO) refers to the complete blockage of a coronary artery that’s been present for three or more months.
-The innovative team at COR Healthcare Medical Associates, with offices in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, offers advanced treatments for CTO to restore blood flow to the heart.
+The innovative team at COR Healthcare Medical Associates, with offices in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, offers advanced treatments for CTO to restore blood flow to the heart.
 For expert cardiac care, call the Los Angeles office most convenient to you or select the online booking tool.

 CTO refers to the complete blockage of a coronary artery that’s been present for three or more months.
 The obstruction develops over time due to the buildup of plaque along the blood vessel walls.
 You could be at risk of CTO if you have: